Distant Worlds, Neighboring Opportunities

 Partnerships

-For the 9th Interstellar Symposium, The Interstellar Research Group is proud to partner with the University of Texas at Austin’s Center for Planetary Systems Habitability.
+For the 9th Interstellar Symposium, The Interstellar Research Group is excited to partner with the University of Texas at Austin’s Center for Planetary Systems Habitability.

 This is an amazing opportunity to showcase the talent that the state of Texas has to offer the interstellar community and our development goals.

-We are excited to announce our collaboration with the International Academy of Aeronautics for the 2025 IRG Symposium!
+IRG is proud to continue our collaboration with the International Academy of Astronautics

 For more than 60 years, the IAA has pioneered space, uniting the world’s leading experts in astronautics to tackle groundbreaking challenges, recognize achievements, and provide direction for the peaceful exploration and use of space.
 By advancing global collaboration and innovation, IAA promotes international cooperation across all space-related fields and supports equitable access to space for all nations, for the benefit of humanity.